mambydiaby/Projet_Genie_Logiciel/README.md

  - Once Pilot comfirms/denies a reservation, the passsenger will receive an email

  - Once Pilot cancels a flight, passengers who book this flight will receive an email

+ - Users will receive a welcome email once they sign up

  - 24 hours before a flight, the pilot and the passengers receive a reminder for the flight